 If you’ve undergone a spinal fusion procedure, your back surgeon may prescribe a bone growth stimulator.
 This technology works as an adjunct to the surgery.
 You may need a bone growth stimulator if you are susceptible to bone healing problems, although surgeons often prescribe it as a preventative measure following surgery.

-For example, a bone growth stimulator is beneficial after a multi-level fusion procedure or for patients that have certain co-morbidities, such as a smoking habit or diabetes.
+For example, a bone growth stimulator is beneficial after a multi-level fusion procedure or for patients who have certain co-morbidities, such as a smoking habit or diabetes.
 A bone growth stimulator as a supplemental form of treatment helps to enhance your body’s bone healing process.

 Your bones are living tissue with the ability to heal themselves, as you know if you’ve ever suffered a broken bone or fracture.
 What you may not know is that your body creates an electrical field that promotes the healing process.